-Anviam
+Anviam Blog

 It’s no secret among web developers and programmers in general: PHP doesn’t have the simplest reputation.
 Despite still being one among the foremost used languages to create web applications; over the years PHP has managed to urge itself a reputation of messy codebases, inexperienced developers, not secure code, an incompatible core library, and whatnot.